Compact Hermitian Young Projection Operators: Introduction outline

 The action of each of the above permutations on a tensor product $v_1\otimes v_2\otimes v_3$ is clear, for example

 In the birdtrack formalism, this equation is written as

-where each term in the product $v_1\otimes v_2\otimes v_3$ (written as a tower $\FPic{3v123Labels}$) can be thought of as being moved along the lines of $\FPic{3ArrLeft}\FPic{3s123SN}\FPic{3ArrRight}$.
+where each term in the product $v_1\otimes v_2\otimes v_3$ (written as a tower $\FPic{3v123Labels}$) can be thought of as being moved along the lines of $\FPic{3ArrLeft}\FPic{3s123SN}\FPic{3ArrRight}$ .
 Birdtracks are thus naturally read from right to left as is also indicated by the arrows on the legs.\footnote{The direction of arrows thus encodes whether the leg is acting on $V$ or its dual $V^*$, \emph{c.f.} section~\ref{sec:HermitianLinearMapsSection}.}

-The representation theory of $\SUN$ found a short-lived revival in 2014, when Keppeler and Sjödahl contrived a construction algorithm for Hermitian projection operators (based on the idempotents already found by Young),~\cite{Keppeler:2013yla}.
+The representation theory of $\SUN$ found a short-lived revival in 2014, when Keppeler and Sjödahl presented a construction algorithm for Hermitian projection operators (based on the idempotents already found by Young)~\cite{Keppeler:2013yla}.
 This paper arose out of a need for \emph{Hermitian} operators in a physics context.
 In their paper, the birdtrack formalism was used to devise a recursive construction algorithm for Hermitian projection operators.
+This algorithm does produce Hermitian operators satisfying the requirements~\eqref{eq:LY-class} (idempotency, operator orthogonality, and decomposition of unity) for a classification tool and allows to keep $N$ as a parameter just as the Littlewood-Young operators devised much earlier.

+We will argue below that Hermiticity provides more than just cosmetic advantages: We show that Hermitean Young projection operators mimic the tableau hierarchy of Young tableaux -- a fact that has been overlooked by KS.
+We directly trace this back to Hermiticity -- the Littlewood-Young projection operators like any non-Hermitian corrected version of Young projectors must fail in this regard.

-However, even though this algorithm does produce Hermitian operators satisfying all the properties~\ref{itm:YoungIntro1}--\ref{itm:YoungIntro3} of Young projection operators while keeping $N$ as a parameter, the expressions due to Keppeler and Sjödahl soon become extremely long and thus computationally expensive and impractical.
+To the practitioner this comes at a high price: the expressions created by Keppeler and Sjödahl's algorithm soon become extremely long and thus computationally expensive and impractical.
 In this paper, we give a considerably more efficient and thus more \emph{practical} construction algorithm for Hermitian Young projection operators yielding compact expressions.
-We further show that, unlike Young projection operators, Hermitean Young projection operators mimic the tableau hierarchy of Young tableaux -- a fact that has bee overlooked by KS.

 The remainder of this present section~\ref{sec:Introduction} gives a detailed outline of this paper and lists all goals that will be achieved along the way.